Kedaar-NR/telemedicine/README.md

-Run it like any other Next.js project and take a look!
+Take a look!
+Full project is private.